Hendrix-CS/csci285/labs/visualization.md

 ## Overview

-In this lab, you will find a dataset and analyze it using the pandas and seaborn python libraries.
+In this lab, you will find a dataset and analyze it using the pandas and plotnine python libraries.

 ## Materials